 In the Stroke width field, you can set the thickness of the line.

-In the Border mode field, you can specify whether the border is drawn along the inside or outside edge of the item, or on top of the edge.
+In the Border mode field, you can specify whether the border is drawn along the inside or outside edge of the component, or on top of the edge.

 If you select a dashed or dotted pattern in the Stroke style field, you can specify the dash pattern as the dashes and the gaps between them in the Dash pattern field.
 The dash pattern is specified in units of the stroke width.
 That is, a dash with the length 5 and width 10 is 50 pixels long.